 Geologistics (MSc Transport and Supply Chain Management (TSCM))

 Natural Disasters and Risks (BSc Earth & Economics)

 Spring School – field work Salzburg (BSc Earth & Economics)

 Geo Data Acquisition (BSc Earth & Economics, national GI-minor)

 Imaging and Assessing Landscapes (MSc Earth & Economics)

 UNIGIS Amsterdam student Vincent van Altena tied in 1st place UNIGIS International Accademic Excellence thesis award 2015

 UNIGIS Amsterdam student Vincent van Altena, working at the Dutch Kadaster, has won this year’s UNIGIS International Academic Excellence Award, together with Rachel Antcliffe frorm UNIGIS UK.
 We congratulate Vincent on winning this very competitive award competition!

-Vincent’s thesis entitled “Improvement of automatic generalisation of manmade water...Read More »
+Vincent’s thesis entitled “Improvement of automatic generalisation of manmade water networks for topographic maps...Read More »

 UNIGIS Amsterdam presents a series of Expert Webinars that are open to anyone interested in the particular topics presented.